Is University Worth It? (Degree ROI Simulator)

 4. 4

-Optionally add advanced factors: Russell Group status, expected grade, work region, foregone earnings
+Optionally add advanced factors: Russell Group status, expected grade, and work region

 5. 5